-Windows by their proportion, shape, positioning, location, pattern and size can contribute significantly to a building's historic character and are particularly indicative of styles or periods of architecture.
+Windows by their proportion, shape; positioning, location, pattern and size can contribute significantly to a building's historic character and, as with doors, are particularly indicative of styles or periods of architecture.
 Original windows should be retained wherever possible.
-In most cases it is less expensive to repair the original window fabric and components than to replace the windows.
+In most cases it is less expensive to repair the original fabric than to replace the windows.